This post may contain affiliate links. Please read my disclosure policy.

 Instructions

 - Add the tomato sauce, water, olives, capers, brine, golden raisins, and bay leaves.
-Stir.
+Stir to combine.

 - Serve over rice and enjoy!